themayursinha/blog/_posts/2026-05-03-the-ai-agent-dilemma-why-we-are-outsourcing-our-reality.md

 5. Treat agent memory and retrieved context as attack surfaces.
 6. Reward people for understanding, not just output velocity.

-These practices are slower than pure delegation.

-That is exactly why they matter.
+These practices are slower than pure delegation, which is why they need to be preserved deliberately.

 ## The real dilemma